Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The Maya didn't just farm—they engineered entire landscapes to feed millions of people across rainforests, highlands, and seasonal wetlands.
-Understanding their agricultural techniques reveals how a complex civilization adapted to challenging environments without modern technology, demonstrating principles of environmental modification, sustainable resource management, and ecological intensification that still inform agricultural science today.
+The Maya didn't just farm.
+They engineered entire landscapes to feed millions of people across rainforests, highlands, and seasonal wetlands.
+Understanding their agricultural techniques reveals how a complex civilization adapted to challenging environments without modern technology, applying principles of environmental modification, sustainable resource management, and ecological intensification that still inform agricultural science today.

 The Maya's most impressive agricultural achievements involved reshaping the land itself.
 By controlling water flow and creating artificial growing surfaces, they turned marginal environments into productive farmland capable of supporting large populations.

-Tropical soils lose nutrients quickly, so the Maya developed multiple strategies to maintain and restore fertility.
+Tropical soils lose nutrients quickly because heavy rainfall leaches minerals out of the topsoil.
+The Maya developed multiple strategies to maintain and restore fertility.
 These techniques cycled organic matter back into the soil, preventing the exhaustion that often limits tropical agriculture.

-Compare: Slash-and-burn vs. natural fertilizers—both restore soil nutrients, but slash-and-burn requires land rotation while fertilizers enable continuous cultivation.
+Compare: Slash-and-burn vs. natural fertilizers: both restore soil nutrients, but slash-and-burn requires land rotation while fertilizers enable more continuous cultivation.
 This distinction matters when analyzing population pressure on Maya agricultural systems.

 As populations grew, the Maya couldn't rely solely on extensive methods like slash-and-burn.
 Intensive techniques maximized yield per unit of land, supporting denser settlements and urban centers.